ardakdemir/pyJNERDEP/README.md

 - --save_dir : denotes the directory to save all the training related files and log files.
 Important information are logged by default to jointtraining.log file.

-***Note.*** Use --ner_train_file --ner_test_file --ner_val_file --dep_val_file --dep_train_file --dep_test_file flags to denote the paths to the datasets.
-Input files must be in specific conll formats.
-Example data is included  under the example_data directory.

-***Note2*** The models require a relatively large memory size and it is not suitable for running the models on many local devices.
+***Note*** The models require a relatively large memory size and it is not suitable for running the models on many local devices.
 If you would like to run on your local device be sure to train a smaller version of the models by changing the following parameters :

 --batch_size